-- Associate Vice President Diversity
+- Interim Vice President of External Relations & Diversity

 The Office of Diversity, Equity, & Inclusion leads institutional initiatives that promote a diverse, inclusive, and equitable campus community.

 The Office of Diversity, Equity and Inclusion (ODEI) is within the Office of the President, and is home to the Disability Services Center and the Office of Institutional Equity (Title IX and Affirmative Action).

 Our mission is to advance racial and gender equity and social justice across the college and our community at large.
 Our team promotes inclusion for all students, faculty, and staff and members of all protected classes.

 Rhode Island College is committed to fostering an inclusive campus culture that rejects bias in all forms, including: racism, sexism, ableism, discrimination, and other forms of marginalization.
 This bias reporting system is one way for all members of the college community to share their experiences of bias incidents.
 All information collected here will be used to identify trends and patterns of bias and discrimination observed by our faculty, staff, students, and visitors.
 These data will inform future campus climate initiatives.